lpercivalDEV/full-stack-rock-paper-scissors-WIP/README.md

 ## Optimizations
+I want to transfer the data that is being pulled from the database and print it to the DOM.
+Currently it is just being logged to the console, but I would prefer if it was printed as a table so that the user can more easily view the data.

 This was supposed to be a pretty straightforward and simple application, so I'm pretty satisfied with how it turned out functionality wise.